Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Applications to Real-world A/B Tests

 The dataset comprises a unique set of three A/B tests or treatments, each of which examines the effect of a major adjustment to the video recommendation algorithm on one of three main pages of the online platform: (i) the Discover Page (DP), (ii) the Live Page (LP), and (iii) the For You Page (FYP).
 As with most A/B tests conducted on online platforms, the primary objective is to enhance user engagement, which is well approximated by the amount of screen time a user spends on the platform each day.
 Each experiment is randomized using a distinct hash function of user IDs, ensuring that the treatment assignment mechanisms across experiments are mutually independent. \cite{ye2023deep} have demonstrated the presence of interaction effects across experiments in this dataset.
 As a result, the three experiments yield eight distinct treatment combinations.
 Using stratified sampling, \cite{ye2023deep} construct a new dataset with approximately 258,325 users in each treatment combination.
 We refer to the total data as population data.
 A detailed description of the dataset and experiments can be found in \cite{ye2023deep}.

-First, using the full population data, we compute the ground-truth ATEs for all treatment combinations.
+First, using the full population data, we compute the full-sample benchmark ATEs for all treatment combinations.
 The relative ATE values for the eight treatment combinations are reported in Table 2 of \cite{ye2023deep}.
-For combinations with statistically insignificant ATEs, we set the ground-truth ATE to zero.
+For combinations with statistically insignificant treatment-combination effects, we follow a zero-imputation convention and set the corresponding ATE to zero.
+Because lack of statistical significance is not evidence of a zero effect, this convention should be viewed as a working benchmark rather than ground truth.
 Next, we randomly sample $N$ users for each treatment combination from the corresponding population data to construct a new dataset, which we refer to as the historical experimental data.
-We then apply both the \our\ and \tradition\ methods to this dataset to make roll-out decisions, and evaluate their performance using OR values calculated based on the ground-truth ATEs.
+We then apply both the \our\ and \tradition\ methods to this dataset to make roll-out decisions, and evaluate their performance using OR values calculated based on the full-sample benchmark ATEs.
 This sampling procedure is repeated 1,000 times, and we report the average OR values across these iterations.

 To more robustly demonstrate the advantage of the \our\ method over the \tradition\ method, we vary $N$ across the values 1000, 5000, 10000, and 20000.
 For the method $\mathcal{M}$, we consider the following four methods: (i) DM, (ii) OLS without covariate information, (iii) OLS with covariate information, and (iv) DML.
 Next, we provide a detailed description of the implementation procedures for each method as follows: \begin{enumerate} \item [(i)] \textbf{DM}: For this method, we focus on a non-overlapping scenario without covariate information.
 Accordingly, we use only the data corresponding to the three treatment combinations: $(1,0,0)$, $(0,1,0)$, and $(0,0,1)$.
 The model assumed for this method follows the form of Eqn. \eqref{eq:simple ols}.